DanielJWein/Conduit/APP_USAGE.md

 To clear the queue, click `Clear Queue`.

-To request that all clients discard their buffers, click `Req.
-Clear`.

 The red and white squares do the same thing as on the client (close and make transparent).

 **To play a file, drag and drop it onto the Conduit Live Server window**.